By Glow Living Member Natalie Nickel Kavanaugh

 I asked my mom about menopause and she said it was no big deal.
 She had a hysterectomy, went on hormone replacement, and was just fine.
 My sisters are a decade older than me so I asked them.
 Neither one had a problem.
 None of my friends my age seemed to be suffering.
 Each woman experiences different symptoms.
 Some have no symptoms at all.
 I seemed to have every symptom.
 I grew up thinking that when we go through menopause, we dry up like raisins, put on our elastic waist pants, let our hair go gray and stop wearing makeup.
 Although my mom said it was no big deal, that is precisely what she did.
 It was the end of her sexuality.
 I still felt young and sexy and had a daughter in kindergarten.
 I didn’t want that to happen to me.

 I plodded along for several years feeling pretty much awful but telling myself that this is what happens to every woman.
-Oddly every post menopausal woman I talked to about it didn’t seem to have much advise.
+Oddly every post-menopausal woman I talked to about it didn’t seem to have much advice.
 Others didn’t want to talk about it.
-I even had a female coworker make a snide remark abut another female coworker who was suffering through the transition.
+I even had a female coworker make a snide remark about another female coworker who was suffering through the transition.
 Rather than it be a right of passage that we all support each other through, it seemed like it was a taboo topic.
 Perhaps that was just the women I talked to but even my ob/gyn seemed uncomfortable.
 I could tell she just didn’t know what to say, as if its all just a mystery.
-She did tell me she watched a business woman, a CEO, fall apart .
+She did tell me she watched a businesswoman, a CEO, fall apart.
 Oh great, I thought.
 Even the powerful get taken out by this.
 Weight gain, irritability, depression, anxiety, peeing when you laugh or cough (incontinence), hot flashes and night sweats, heart palpitations, memory issues – PMS on steroids – that could potentially last years.

-I tried black cohosh, flaxseed, herbal teas and acupuncture.
-I practiced yoga, meditated, walked and swam.
-I used clary sage, peppermint oil, lavender, geranium, basil and ylang ylang.
+I tried black cohosh, flaxseed, herbal teas, and acupuncture.
+I practiced yoga, meditated, walked, and swam.
+I used clary sage, peppermint oil, lavender, geranium, basil, and ylang-ylang.
 I carried crystals.
 They helped somewhat but not completely.
 I was still very symptomatic even after my period ended in 2014.
 For two more years I suffered.
 Finally, last December 2016, I decided I needed to try a different approach.
-I was still taking the antidepressants and benzos.
+I was still taking antidepressants and benzos.
 They were prescribed, I did not abuse them.
-After a while though they tend to stop working because our bodies build up a resistance and, to top it off, we become physically addicted to them.
+After a while, though they tend to stop working because our bodies build up resistance and, to top it off, we become physically addicted to them.
 I certainly did not want to take a higher dose which is what my doctor suggested.
 I was also drinking more wine than ever.
-The viscous circle of feeling horrible, drinking, taking psych meds and feeling horrible again was taking over my life.
+The vicious circle of feeling horrible, drinking, taking psych meds, and feeling horrible again was taking over my life.
 All of it had to stop.
-I started the new year cleansing my body of everything.
+I started the new year by cleansing my body of everything.
 I weaned myself off of the psych meds which was very difficult.
 I quit drinking.
 I quit coffee as well.
 I didn’t sleep for weeks but I was determined to get all the toxic substances out of my body.
-I started taking D3, Magnesium and B12.
+I started taking D3, Magnesium, and B12.
 As suddenly as the weight came on, it melted off.
 I lost 27 lbs in 3 months.

 Women need to embrace this time.
 We need to talk to each other and compare notes.
-Its a different experience for all of us but we can learn from each other.
-Its not the end of our womanhood, its the beginning of the second half of our lives.
+It’s a different experience for all of us but we can learn from each other.
+It’s not the end of our womanhood, it’s the beginning of the second half of our lives.
 We are breaking free of the bondage of periods and worrying about getting pregnant.
-Its a time to rejoice!
-We don’t have to get old and dry up like raisins and its certainly not a mental disorder.
-I look forward to a time when menopausal and post menopausal women are revered.
+It’s a time to rejoice!
+We don’t have to get old and dry up like raisins and it’s certainly not a mental disorder.
+I look forward to a time when menopausal and post-menopausal women are revered.
 We are incredibly strong and wise and sexy.
 I’m even thinking of letting my hair go gray.
-Elastic waste pants?
+Elastic waist pants?
 Only if they are yoga pants.